-Nam e: ROCKWALL ISD (199901) Statu us: PASSED Rating: A = SUPERIOR Distr ict Score: 86 Passing Score: 31 Indicator Des scription 2015-2016 Score 1 Was the complete annual financial report (AFR) and data submitted to the TEA within 30 days of the November 27 or January 28 deadline depending on the school district's fiscal year end date of June 30 or August 31, respectively?
-2.A Was there an unmodified opinion in the AFR on the financial statements as a whole?
-(The American Institute of Certified Public Accountants (AICPA) defines unmodified opinion.
-The external independent auditor determines if there was an unmodified opinion.)
-2.B Did the external independent auditor report that the AFR was free of any instance(s) of material weakness in internal controls over financial reporting and compliance for local, state, or federal funds?
+Nam e: ROCKWALL ISD (199901) Statu us: PASSED Rating: A = SUPERIOR Distr ict Score: 100 Passing Score: 60 Indicator Des scription Score 1 Was the complete annual financial is submitted to the TEA within 30 days January 28 deadline depending on the end date of June 30 or August 31, respectively.
+Yes 2.A Was there an unmodified opinion in statements as a whole?
+(The Ameri Public Accountants (AICPA) defines external independent auditor determined opinion.)
+Yes 2.B Did the external independent auditor report that the AFR was free of any instance(s) of material weakness in internal controls over financial reporting and compliance for local, state, or federal funds?
 (The AICPA defines material weakness.)
-3 Was the school district in compliance with the payment terms of all debt agreements at fiscal year end?
-(If the school district was in default in a prior fiscal year, an exemption applies in following years if the school district is current on its forbearance or payment plan with the lender and the payments are made on schedule for the fiscal year being rated.
-Also exempted are technical defaults that are not related to monetary defaults.
-A technical default is a failure to uphold the terms of a debt covenant, contract, or master promissory note even though payments to the lender, trust, or sinking fund are current.
-A debt agreement is a legal agreement between a debtor (person, company, etc. that owes money) and their creditors, which includes a plan for paying back the debt.)
+3 Was the school district in compliant all debt agreements at fiscal year ein default in a prior fiscal year, an eyears if the school district is curren payment plan with the lender and t schedule for the fiscal year being ratechnical defaults that are not relat technical default is a failure to upho covenant, contract, or master prom payments to the lender, trust, or sin agreement is a legal agreement bet company, etc. that owes money) an includes a plan for paying back the Yes